Loading lesson…

 The big idea: specifying the reward correctly is necessary but not sufficient.
 The model also has to internalize the same goal rather than a correlated shortcut.
 The gap between those two is goal misgeneralization, and it is why alignment is about internals, not just reward design.

-What is the core idea behind "Goal Misgeneralization: The Right Reward, The Wrong Learned Goal"?
+What is the main idea of "Goal Misgeneralization: The Right Reward, The Wrong Learned Goal"?

-Which best describes the scope of "Goal Misgeneralization: The Right Reward, The Wrong Learned Goal"?
+Which action would help you apply "Goal Misgeneralization: The Right Reward, The Wrong Learned Goal" responsibly?